 Grant attended Duke University School of Law, where he served on the moot court board and on the executive board of the Duke Law Journal.
 While in law school, Grant also argued before judges on the U.S. Court of Appeals and assisted with the defense of a Guantanamo Bay detainee as part of a clinical program.

-- Representing major pharmacy company in an investigation by the DOJ and states’ Medicaid Fraud Control Units into allegations of violations of the False Claims Act and Anti-Kickback Statute.
+- Representing major pharmacy company in an investigation by DOJ and states’ Medicaid Fraud Control Units into allegations of violations of the False Claims Act and Anti-Kickback Statute.

 - Represented rehabilitation provider in a multimillion-dollar commercial dispute against a Major League Baseball franchise.